WGBH/openvault3_deploy/README.md

 # Open Vault Code Deployment

-This is the Capistrano project which deploys code and ingests records for [Open Vault](https://github.com/WGBH/openvault3), a website maintained by WGBH Media Library and Archives.
+This is the Capistrano project that deploys code and ingests records for [Open Vault](https://github.com/WGBH/openvault3), a website maintained by WGBH Media Library and Archives.